ArcticSnow/snowpyt/README.md

 # Snowpyt: an open-source library to visualize snowpits in Python
 Simon Filhol, November 2016, copyright under the MIT license terms, see the License.txt file

-LAST MODIFIED: September 2017 (or see date on github file history)
+LAST MODIFIED: March 2018 (or see date on github file history)

 Feel free to contribute to the project!!!!
 Many new features can be added...